hanling3/recipe-book/documents/discovery-and-planning.md

 ## Executive Summary: Key Insights

-Based on our affinity digramming, we generated the following key insights regarding our users' beliefs and motivations.
+Based on our affinity digram, we generated the following key insights regarding our users' beliefs and motivations.

 - Beliefs
     - Most users purchase groceries at least 2 to 4 times a month because stores are located far away.